The Ultimate Guide to SEO for E-commerce Websites

 • your homepage

-How do I Find the Right Keywords For my E-commerce Store?
+How do I Find the Right Keywords For E-commerce Optimization?

 There are several free resources that you can use to find keyword ideas, such as Google Ads, Ubersuggest, and Google’s Keyword Tool.
 You should also look at what your competitors are using to find the best keywords for their audience.